All images by Sofitel Legend Metropole Hanoi.

 • Smoking shisha: As Paolo attempted to convince us, “It’s not a drug, its just something you smoke that makes your entire body go numb and causes you to say silly things.”
 As far as Asian drug experiences go, this one’s basically the most PG you can get (it’s hookah).

 • USD5 pedicure: Get all ten of your toes done for the cost of one, had it been in the US during its polish application.
 Just be sure your aestheticians are using sterile technique (we had no problems whatsoever finding people meeting this requirement).
-I loved Ran Nail Spa, mostly for their choice television choices of Vietnamese soap operas.
+I loved Ran Nail Spa, mostly for their choice television choices of Vietnamese soap operas but also because the use the latest spa software that permits you to customize your spa experience even before you set foot there.

 • Paddle Boating in West Lake: Rent one of the adorable swan paddle boats and enjoy a different side of Hanoi via water.
 It’ll put you back less than three dollars for an hour.
 Just don’t wear a dress.
 I made that mistake and ended up giving many unsuspecting Vietnamese locals quite the show.